 Off-duty Kentucky police officer arrested after shots fired

-Police in Kentucky say an off-duty officer allegedly fired shots at a sheriff's deputy and others during a domestic call.
+Police in Kentucky say an off-duty officer has been charged after allegedly firing shots at a sheriff’s deputy and others during a domestic call.

 Jessie Pollitt, 28, of Maysville, was charged Sunday with attempted murder of a police officer, making terroristic threats, domestic violence, wanton endangerment and resisting arrest, state police said in a statement.